Tips & Tech

 The short answer is: it depends.

 There are several different types of braking systems on the market (and, within each type, there are differences between the various brands and models).
-The various brakes will have their own plusses and minuses.
-If we step outside the spec sheets for a moment, you will see that choosing a suitable brake for you will depend greatly on what you use your bike for.
-But that's not all.
+The various brakes will have their own features.
+But if we step outside the spec sheets for a moment, you will see that choosing a suitable brake for you will depend greatly on what you use your bike for.
+And that's not all.

 With all this in mind, we wrote this little article to answer a few FAQs simultaneously.
 You might be shopping for a bike (should you get the one with disc brakes or the other one?).
 You might be considering upgrading or servicing your brakes (we've included some useful tips along the way).
 Or you might just like reading things.
 Whatever it is, here are our thoughts.
 Needless to say, if you want any more guidance from people who know and love bikes, please contact us!